Who Is Lana Del Rey?

 The video for "Born to Die" was a much more elaborate affair.
 It included two tigers and evoked Rebel Without a Cause with its car wreck ending.
 For the "National Anthem" video, Del Rey portrayed both Jacqueline Kennedy Onassis and Marilyn Monroe, alongside rapper A$AP Rocky's John F. Kennedy.

 Del Rey toured with Courtney Love in 2015 and inspired James Franco and a co-author to write Flip-Side: Real and Imaginary Conversations With Lana Del Rey (2016).
-2018 saw her participate in a big U.S. tour.
+In 2018, Del Rey participated in a big U.S. tour.
 She attended the 2018 Met Gala alongside Jared Leto while sporting a halo with wings and a dress with knives sticking out of a gold heart.

 Yet success also has its pitfalls: Del Rey's house was broken into, and in February 2018, a man was arrested at a concert in Orlando, Florida, for plotting to kidnap the singer.
 And Del Rey's computer was hacked in 2012, exposing personal information and unreleased songs, many of which have spread online.